-Their offspring were Jesse Richter, George Richter, Albert Richter, Mrs. John Yecheck, Margaret Rowe, Louis Richter, Mrs. John Freeman, Irwin Richter and Norman Richter.
+Their offspring were Jesse Richter, George Richter, Albert Richter, Blanche Yenchick, Margaret Rowe, Louis Richter, Stella Freeman, Irvin Richter and Norman Richter.

 Both Christian and Julia passed away within four months of each other.
 He died on May 24, 1945.